-A 9.1.2 A Library Council shall be established.
+A9.1.2 A Library Council shall be established.
 The role of the Library Council is to discuss issues in a collegial setting and to make recommendations on the formulation of Library policy, operations, long-term planning, and future directions, ensuring that the Library meets the needs and requirements of the various academic endeavours of the University community.
 The Library Council shall normally meet at least monthly during September through May inclusive, and once from June through August.8

-Collegial rights can also be strengthened outside of the bargaining table.
-A good illustration of this is at York University, where the Senate specifically includes librarians and archivists and ensures their participation by designating two seats for them.
+Collegial rights can also be strengthened outside of the collective agreement.
+For instance, York University Rules of Senate specifically designates two seats for librarians and archivists.
 If they were to be elected as part of the much larger pool of faculty, their involvement would not be guaranteed as it is now.

-Rank & tenure
+Rank and tenure

 A strong and defining feature of academic work at many institutions is rank and tenure.
 The purpose of rank is to reflect respective levels of academic contributions over a career.
-In turn, the purpose of tenure (or its functional equivalent9) is to ensure "that academic staff exercise their academic freedom without fear of reprisal or retribution."
-10
+In turn, the purpose of tenure (or its functional equivalent9) is to ensure "that academic staff exercise their academic freedom without fear of reprisal or retribution."10

-Collective agreements are increasingly providing rank and tenure to librarians and archivists.
-Many agreements providing rank for librarians and/or archivists follow the professoriate model of lecturer, assistant, associate and full professor, while others use a Librarian/Archivist I, II, III and IV model.
+Collective agreements inceasingly provide rank and tenure to librarians and archivists.
+Many agreements follow the professoriate model of lecturer, assistant, associate and full professor, while others use a Librarian/Archivist I, II, III and IV model.
 As is the case with language regarding professorial rank and promotion, care must be taken when drafting and negotiating to avoid problems as outlined in the CAUT Policy Statement on Promotion Procedures.
 11 Employers increasingly look to impose statistical measurement and quantification concepts such as "quality" and "excellence" in evaluations, 12 including the use of metrics.
-In a library context, the use of metrics can lead to work being measured against pre-determined standards of quality or excellence.
-Such measures of quality can be different from professional or academic standards and can neglect locally identified needs and priorities in favour of "measurables" that can be ranked and compared with those of competing institutions.13
+In a library context, measures of quality can be different from professional or academic standards.
+Using metrics not designed for the library context can neglect locally identified needs and priorities in favour of "measurables" that can be ranked and compared with those of competing institutions.
+13